trytouca/trytouca/docs/docs/sdk/python/core-api.md

     touca.run()
 ```

-Functions `touca.Workflow` and `touca.run` are the entry-points to the Touca
+`touca.workflow` and `touca.run` are the entry-points to the Touca test
-test framework.
-In addition to running our workflow under test with different
+framework.
+In addition to running our workflow under test with different test
-test cases, the test framework provides facilities that include reporting
+cases, the test framework provides facilities that include reporting progress,
-progress, handling errors, parsing command line arguments, and many more.
-We
+handling errors, parsing command line arguments, and many more.
+We intentionally
-intentionally designed this API to abstract away these common features to let
+designed this API to abstract away these common features to let developers focus
-developers focus on their workflow under test.
+on their workflow under test.

 Touca SDK for Python provides a separate lower-level Client API that offers more
 flexibility and control over how tests are executed and how their results are